 1. Running an SCF job and calculating the band structure and DOS of graphene

 Here we give some notes on how to use QUANTUM ESPRESSO to perform one of the standard tasks e.g. band structure calculation.
 In this exercise, we calculate the band structure of graphene along the high-symmetry lines (Γ-M-K-Γ) of the Brillouin zone (BZ).
-First, one needs to run a self-consistent field (SCF) calculation and then 'bands' calculation with a set of k-points (along high-symmetry lines) at the end of the input file.
-In general, to study the electronic band structure one must 'relax' the ions in the system (not required in this exercise!) and then do the 'bands' calculation.
+First, we do a self-consistent field (scf) calculation and then 'bands' calculation with a set of k-points (along high-symmetry lines).
+Please have a look at the end of the input files, scf.in, and bands.in.
+In general, to study the electronic band structure one must 'relax' the ions in the system (not required for this exercise!) and then do the post-processing.

 1. Before starting the calculations please load following modules.
 Please type the commands at the terminal.

-2. Create a new directory and download all the commented files from the media manager: exercise_11.2.tar.gz, copying them to the newly created directory.
+2. Download all the commented files from the media manager: exercise-12.tar.gz or

 Self-Consistent Field (SCF) calculation:

-The SCF calculation means that the program iteratively updates the orbitals unit certain criterion is reached.
+The SCF calculation means that the program iteratively updates the orbitals until certain criterion is reached.
 Inspect the input file “scf.in” for graphene.
-The most important input parameters in scf.in are: definition of crystal system, lattice constant, k-grid, and vacuum region to avoid interactions between two graphene sheets.
-In our case the vacuum is of 12 Å. The symmetry has been included (ibrav) to reduce the number of calculations.
+The most important input parameters in scf.in are: definition of a crystal system, lattice constant, k-grid, and vacuum region to avoid interactions between two graphene sheets.
+In our case, a vacuum along the perpendicular direction is ~12 Å. The symmetry has been included (ibrav) to reduce the number of calculations.

 The types of species (only “C” for graphene) is defined by the section,